 The Ultimate Bali Travel Guide for First-timers

 Bali is located in the Indian ocean, it’s by far the most famous of the more than 17,000 islands of Indonesia.
 The island sits east of Java (the most populous island of the world) and west of Lombok.
-I know it seems like a tiny island on the map, but actually Bali is pretty big: it’s 145 km long and 80 km wide.
+I know it seems like a tiny island on the map but actually Bali is pretty big: the distance is 145 km from west to east and 85 km from north to south.
 Apart from the main island, the Nusa Islands (Nusa Lembongan, Nusa Ceningan and Nusa Penida) also belong to Bali.

 Bali is home to more than 4.2 million people.
 About 90% of the population are Balinese, the other ethnic groups are Javanese, Baliaga and Madurase.